Skip to main content

 The arrondissements where Airbnb rates are highest, the 1st to 7th, with nightly rates of 120-200 euros for a studio and 180-350 euros for a one-bedroom, are also those where change-of-use compensation is most expensive and where the city hall concentrates its enforcement.
 The more affordable arrondissements (10th, 11th, 18th, 20th) offer nightly rates of 70-100 euros, insufficient to offset the cost differential compared to traditional rental.
 The 18th around Montmartre is the only outer arrondissement that combines sufficient tourist flow and decent nightly rates (90-130 euros), but competition is fierce and off-season occupancy rates (January-March, November) drop below 50%.

-At Home Select, we regularly see buyers who include hypothetical Airbnb revenue in their financing plan.
-This is a major strategic error, and we say so directly to every investor who consults us.
-Regulations can only tighten: the 120-day cap will likely be lowered to 90, the tax deduction for unclassified properties has dropped from 50% to 30%, condominiums are increasingly prohibiting tourist rental in their bylaws, and the Paris city hall invests more every year in enforcement.
+At Home Select, we regularly see buyers include hypothetical Airbnb revenue in their financing plan, and we advise against it directly.
+Beyond those two changes already on the books, condominiums are increasingly prohibiting tourist rental in their bylaws, and the Paris city hall invests more every year in enforcement.

-For owner-occupiers who simply wish to capitalize on their primary residence during their absences, Airbnb remains a relevant tool within the 120-day limit.
+For owner-occupiers who simply wish to capitalise on their primary residence during their absences, Airbnb remains a relevant tool within the 90-night limit.
 But it is a supplementary income tool, not an investment strategy.
 And the difference between the two is the same as between renting your car on weekends via Getaround and starting a ride-hailing company.

 Let’s discuss your investment project